ufko-org/wapp/README.md

 moved to functions.tcl, but since it is extensive, I decided to keep it in a separate file.
 Finally, not everyone needs markdown processing, so it makes sense.
-- **app.tcl** – A utility file for including reusable components or the entire application logic.
-So if, for example, you often use the hello_world function in your projects and you expect not to change it frequently, you can place it right here :)
+- **app.tcl** – A utility file for entire application into interpreter's sbinary.

 	If you use Wapp for writing a web application, you can put all the code that would normally be in, for example, `index.cgi`, into